 Both providers’ advertised prices are based on a 36-month term.
-This is true of many web hosts, where signing up for longer will net you the biggest available discounts.
+This is true of many web hosts, where signing up for longer will net you the most prominent available discounts.

 When it comes down to it, HostGator does offer more features than Bluehost.
 However, it depends on what features you want for your website.
 For example, if you’re hosting a WordPress website, Bluehost is one of the few hosting providers recommended by WordPress themselves.
 But, if you’re not hosting a WordPress website, HostGator seems to offer more.

-Performance is a very important feature of any web host.
+Performance is an essential feature of any web host.
 Whether you’re hosting a small business website or running a large enterprise, you’ll need to know your host’s server response time and uptime are decent.

 In 2019, Littledata surveyed over 3,500 websites and concluded that the average server response time was 553ms.
 Bear in mind that anything less than 302ms would place your website in the best 20% of sites on the web, and a response time of more than 998ms would place it in the worst 20%.

 Many web hosts offer an uptime guarantee, which can be reassuring.
-However, this means nothing unless they adhere to their SLAs, so it’s important to run real tests to accurately analyze the data presented.
+However, this means nothing unless they adhere to their SLAs, so it’s vital to run actual tests to accurately analyze the data presented.

-BlueHost offered a solid 100% uptime for 30 days.
-Unfortunately, it doesn’t seem to offer any kind of compensation or reward scheme if they don’t adhere to their SLAs, but they do say that most issues will be resolved within 15 minutes.
+Bluehost offered a solid 100% uptime for 30 days.
+Unfortunately, it doesn’t seem to provide any kind of compensation or reward scheme if they don’t adhere to their SLAs, but they say that most issues will be resolved within 15 minutes.

 Based on a fresh install of WordPress on my Bluehost server, with no optimization, my test server response time returned an average of 502ms.
 Whilst this doesn’t put my Bluehost site in the best 20% of sites, it does put it pretty much bang on average, which is reassuring.

-Like BlueHost, HostGator also came up trumps on their uptime promises.
+Like Bluehost, HostGator also came up with trumps on their uptime promises.
 HostGator says that if your site isn’t up an average of 99.9% in a given month, they’ll issue a service credit on your hosting account for one month.